 JIO - I had never heard of Jio until this year.
 I purchased a Jio dongle and used my Indian friend's sim.
 As of August 2, I was still getting 2gb of data a day without paying anything.
 In years past I used airtel and aircel with which you had to purchase usage ahead of time by the gigabyte.
 The best thing to do is to take an unlocked smart phone and put a Jio sim into it because Jio devices you purchase there will be permanently locked to the Jio company that will surely be raising prices in the future.

 Airtel - If you find that Jio is not an option for you, Airtel has a scheme that involves a one time enrollment fee that drops the price of data to near nothing.
 I used this scheme on my trip two years ago, and my friend told me that it is still available.
-You will probably need to ask for it though. almost 2 years ago
+You will probably need to ask for it though. over 2 years ago